SpaYco/katchy/README.md

 ## What it does
 - Create Users
 - Create a group where you can add recipes in
-- Create a Recipe pages where you show the ingrediants, and link a video showing how you do it
+- Create Recipe pages where you show the ingredients, and link a video showing how you do it

 ## Built With
 - Ruby
 - Ruby on Rails
 - VSCode

-## Depbloyment
+## Deployment

 You can check a live demo [HERE](https://hidden-fjord-31358.herokuapp.com/)

 ## Setup

-Instal gems with:
+Install gems with:

 ```
 bundle install